 Leicester has a fantastic university and is ranked in the top 25 universities in the Times Higher Education REF Research Power Rankings, appealing to many top academics from around the world.

-Being only 143 kilometres from London, it can take as little as just over an hour to travel by train or you can fly direct to East Midlands Airport which is only a short drive from Leicester.
+Leicester is only a little over one hundred miles from London, it can take as little as just over an hour to travel by train or you can fly direct to East Midlands Airport which is only a short drive from Leicester.
 Surrounded by excellent motorway and rail links, travel to and from Leicester couldn’t be easier.

 This wonderful city that spans over 2000 years is full of hidden surprises.
 Set in the midst of one of England's most attractive counties, it is surrounded by pretty villages and rolling countryside.

 In Leicester itself you could visit the National Space City, explore the Museum and Art Gallery, appreciate the tranquillity at Abbey Park, enjoy some retail therapy in the plentiful and exciting shops and stores or visit the final resting place of King Richard the Third in Leicester Cathedral.
 His remains were discovered in a car park in 2012 by a team of archaeologists and made headline news.
-Step back in time in the nearby enchanting Charnwood Forest which covers 170 square kilometres or visit some of the quaint market towns that are within easy reach.
+Step back in time in the nearby enchanting Charnwood Forest which covers many, many miles or visit some of the quaint market towns that are within easy reach.

-Properties here are very affordable with a good variety of both older and newer homes.
-A small flat can be found for as little as £60,000 yet a more traditional family home with a mature garden can sell for around £250,000 but as all areas are unique and properties can differ enormously then it will definitely pay to shop around.
+Properties here are very affordable with a good variety of both older and newer homes but as all areas are unique and properties can differ enormously then it will definitely pay to shop around.
 House prices tend to be less expensive the further you travel into the actual city itself.

 Check out our full and comprehensive list of upcoming events.